Elyra is a set of AI-centric extensions to JupyterLab Notebooks.

-- Python script execution support
+- Python and R script editors with local/remote execution capabilities

 - Notebook navigation using auto-generated Table of Contents

-Notebook Pipelines visual editor¶
+AI Pipelines visual editor¶

 Building an AI pipeline for a model is hard, breaking down and modularizing a pipeline is harder.
 A typical machine/deep learning pipeline begins as a series of preprocessing steps followed by experimentation/optimization and finally deployment.
-Each of these steps represent a challenge in the model development lifecycle.
+Each of these steps represents a challenge in the model development lifecycle.